10yard/dkafe/readme.md

 How difficult are the target scores.
 1 (Beginner) to 10 (Expert).

 `START_STAGE = 0`
 The stage to start the frontend on.
-0 is barrels stage, 1 is rivets stage, 2 is pie factory stage, 3 is springs stage, 4 is crazy kong stage, 5 is big kong stage.
+0 is barrels, 1 is rivets, 2 is remix, 3 is pies, 4 is springs, 5 is crazy kong, 6 is big kong, 7 is arcade and 8 is the training room

 `HIGH_SCORE_SAVE = 1`
 Save your high score tables for each game.